 MockHost is a

 EnclaveHost so you call the enclave as normal with

 enclave object instance with

 Testing the enclave natively is relatively straightforward: the enclave needs to be loaded with

-default this will run the tests in a simulated environment and will require the correct OS.
+default this will run the tests in a simulated environment and will require the Linux OS.
 Native tests are ideal for

-To test the enclave in debug mode on real secure hardware the
+and test on real secure hardware by using the

 gradlew -PenclaveMode=debug host:test